 My mother is a Lyndhurst High-School teacher—the youngest ever and moved on to become a guidance counselor.
 The Lyndhurst police Department were all basically her students.
 This is where my love of teaching became nurtured.
 After my mother became a teacher, she opened her own all-women’s fitness facility which was consistently recognized by local newspapers and The Better Business Bureau.
 My mother owned 3 locations of Spa Lady Health Clubs in West Paterson, New Jersey, Fairfield, New Jersey, and Lyndhurst, New Jersey.
 Since I was born, I was exposed to child-care because I was a student of the Spa Lady Child Care Center with 3 prime locations.
 I started taking care of kids at a young age and have always loved teaching.
 My father is an architect and a business owner.
 He currently owns a Retro Fitness in Fair Lawn, New Jersey.

 I hope to teach First Grade math.
 I like teaching how to tell time.
 Want to know my trick?
 The little hand tells the big hour and the small hand tells the minutes.

-I also like simple Math Games implemented to teach basic math.
+I also like simple Math Games implemented to teach basic math and English.

-A few examples of Published Articles and Writing Samples:
+A few examples of my Published Articles and Writing Samples:

 - Changes: 2Pac’s Manager Leila Steinberg